Th0nys/Snake-Game-In-C-Sharp/README.md

 ## Features

-- Intuitive controls: Use the arrow keys or W/A/S/D keys to control the snake.
+- Intuitive controls: Use the arrow keys to control the snake.
 - Customizable colors: Personalize the game's look with a variety of color options.
 - Increasing difficulty: As you grow longer, the game gets more challenging.
 - High score tracking: Compete with yourself to achieve the highest score.